spypaul/MQSim_CXL/README.md

 # MQSim CXL: A Simulator for CXL-flash

-MQSim CXL is a trace-driven CXL-flash device simulator builts on top of MQSim-E[7], a version of MQSim[8].
+MQSim CXL is a trace-driven CXL-flash device simulator built on top of MQSim-E[7], a version of MQSim[8].
 The following documentation provides detailed information about the useage of MQSim CXL.

 ## Usage in Windows